thaihv/smartcity-platform/README.md

    * Open (http://localhost:4200) to view UI example of consuming microservices.
 - Go to ./api-gateway/
    * Run $ mvn spring-boot:run
    * Open (http://localhost:8080) and try calls to microservices if things run well.
+This is a main entry point for this boilerplate code